jiahao19971/pg-partition/Readme.md

 # PG Partition

+## Current Partitioning only works on existing table and convert it to a Range Partition.
 ## To use this Repository, make sure to install all the dependencies from requirements.txt
 ```
 pip install - r requirements.txt